JurajBurian/JurajBurian.github.io/content/posts/cats-demo-open-errors.md

 We used the `Raise`/`Handle` approach, and our error model was defined as a sealed trait hierarchy (though one could use enums as well).

 In this article, I am going to refactor the application to use open errors.
-The refactored application is located in a new branch: [https://github.com/JurajBurian/cats-user-demo/tree/open-errors](https://github.com/JurajBurian/cats-user-demo/tree/open-errors)
+The refactored application is located in a new branch:<br> [https://github.com/JurajBurian/cats-user-demo/tree/open-errors](https://github.com/JurajBurian/cats-user-demo/tree/open-errors)

 ## Motivation
 Generally, we want to provide precise descriptions of result types, including error types, at the API level.